shanmukhkoya/TechnicalGuides/README.md

-This repository will be set of technical guides that talks about CTI, Advanced Contact Center Technical Concepts like Agent Assist, Self Serve Applications and its important components
-Content in a simple language and Easy to digest what you read
+This repository of Technical Guides in a simple language Covers SSO, Architecture Concepts, CTI, SIP, AI, GenAI focused more on Basics